Last updated May 2021 for Flex websites.

 Style your website

 Even if you decide to completely customise your website, you should start by selecting a layout in Back office.
-To do this, go to Site configuration, Website Style and choose a starting point style.

 Next, select a color scheme in the dropdown box.
 This will apply default color settings for your pages, dialogs, links and so on.
 You can now tweak the color settings in the color overview.
 For example, you can configure how your thumbnails are displayed.
 At the bottom of the color overview, you can configure three shadow styles.
 You can apply these styles to the dialogs (for example the log in dialog, the quote dialog and so on), but also to thumbnails, gallery boxes et cetera.